MaruthiKo/MaruthiKo/README.md

 <h1 align="center">Hi 👋, I'm Maruthi</h1>
 <h3 align="center">A passionate Full Stack AI Engineer from India</h3>

 Ever since I was a kid, I've been a tech🧑‍💻 enthusiast and curious about the ways it affects our world.
-I started programming in Python and it didn't take me long to find my true passion - Full Stack Machine Learning and AI🤖.
+I started programming in Python and it didn't take me long to find my true passion - Full Stack in Machine Learning and AI🤖.

 <!-- <img align="right" height="150" src="https://i.imgflip.com/65efzo.gif"  /> -->